Book Your Ferry

 Due to popularity of the ferries in the prime portion of the summer vacation calendar, the savvy traveler should call 1-800-BY-FERRY or click here to check the ferry schedule and make your ferry reservation in advance.
 If you’re making a daytrip to Ocracoke, plan to arrive as early as possible, as the ferries operate on a “first-come, first-served” basis.
 The busiest daytripping days are Tuesday, Wednesday, and Thursday.
 You can avoid a long wait by arriving before 9 a.m., or visiting on Monday, Friday, and/or the weekend.

-Choose from three ferry options to Ocracoke Island.
+Choose from four ferry options to Ocracoke Island.

 From Highway 12 located along the Outer Banks, the Hatteras Ferry crossing is FREE and takes about 1 hour.
 Departure times vary by season.
 The Swan Quarter Ferry (2 hours, 40 minutes) and Cedar Island Ferry (2 hours, 10 minutes) ferry routes are tolled.
 Reservations are required.